noraracht/CONSULT/README.md

 Replace "$DBNAME" above with your preferred database name.
 Reference library will be created in the same directory where the script is run.
 If this working directory already contains a database with the same name, the software will throw an exception.
 This feature is included to prevent existing databases from being overwritten.

  ### Query search
-To query a set of sequences against reference use the CONSULT command:
+To query a set of sequences against reference, go to the directory where binaries are and execute the CONSULT command:
 ```
  ./main_search -i $DBNAME -c 0 -t 24 -q $QUERY_FOLDER
 ```